 Before this, I was responsible for advising the Bank's Financial Policy Committee on the strategy for countercyclical capital requirements, and I worked on stress-testing strategy and its link with macro-prudential policy.
 During my studies, I worked at the Swiss National Bank and Dutch National Bank, and (briefly) led the Swiss Business Federation's Brussels office.

-My research deals mainly with the link between banks, the real economy, and the transmission of monetary policy.
 I got a PhD in Economics (with highest honors) from the Graduate Institute of International Studies, where my thesis jury was Cédric Tille, Marc Flandreau and Charles Calomiris (Columbia University).

 Contact: matthieu.chavaz at bis.org

-Published and working papers
+Published research and working papers

-• A Public-Private Partnership?
+A Public-Private Partnership?
 Central Bank Funding and Credit Supply.

-• Do Banks Worry About Attentive Depositors?
+Do Banks Worry About Attentive Depositors?
 Evidence from Multiple-Brand Banks.

-With Pablo Slutzky (Maryland University)
+With Pablo Slutzky (Maryland University).

 Review of Finance (2023).
 Finalist: 2024 Pagano-Zechner prize for best non-investments paper published in the Review of Finance.
 SUERF Policy Brief (2024).